fberlinger/blueswarm/README.md

 # Blueswarm

-Blueswarm is the collective of autonomous underwater robots, used to study 3D collective behaviors.
+Blueswarm is the collective of autonomous underwater robots, used to study 3D collective behaviors: https://youtu.be/qVsu49f-Vf0.
 If you just wanted to simulate behaviors, check out Bluesim.

 ## Overview